 Jenny Graves is an evolutionary geneticist whose research exploits the genetic diversity of Australia's unique mammals as a source of genetic variation to study the organisation, function and evolution of mammalian genomes.
 This has lead to new theories of the origin and evolution of human sex chromosomes and sex determining genes.

-Jenny is a L'Oreal-UNESCO Laureate (2006) and was made an Officer in the Order of Australia in 2009.
-She won the Prime Minister's Prize for Science in 2017, the first woman individually recognised.
+Jenny is an international L'Oreal-UNESCO Laureate (2006) and has made many contributions to women in science at the local and international level.
+She was made an Officer in the Order of Australia (AO) in 2009 and a Companion in the Order of Australia (AC) in 2022.
+She won the Prime Minister's Prize for Science in 2017, the first woman to be individually recognised.